How Do Celebrity Feuds Affect Their Careers? The Truth Behind the Drama

 How Celebrity Drama Can Actually Boost a Career

-Here is the part the gossip headlines never quite say directly: for certain celebrities, in certain moments, a feud is the best career move they never planned.
-Attention is currency in the entertainment industry, and controversy generates attention at a volume that most press campaigns simply cannot match.
+For certain celebrities, in certain moments, a feud is the best career move they never planned.
+Attention is currency in the entertainment industry, and controversy generates it at a volume most press campaigns cannot match.
+Here is how that works, and why some celebrities emerge from conflicts stronger than when they entered them.

 The Publicity Paradox — Bad Press That Pays Off